crdcpythonclub/pytesseract/README.md

+This is a forked repo from original Python-tesseract written by Matthias Lee

+*BUG FIXING and API changes in this repo*

 Python-tesseract is an optical character recognition (OCR) tool for python.
 That is, it will recognize and "read" the text embedded in images.